Centered Log-Ratio Transformation

 Once the parameters are selected, press OK to run the transformation.

-The following video presents a tutorial on how to use the CLR application.
+The following animated image presents a tutorial on how to use the CLR application.